 The product discovery process started in the early 2000s as a response to the traditional product development cycle.
 To get to know about the evolution of modern product discovery, you can hear Teresa Torres, a product discovery coach:

-So basically, the product discovery process has two distinct parts that involves identifying the right products (exploration) and building the necessary infrastructure to support them (validation).
+So basically, the product discovery process has two distinct parts that involve identifying the right products (exploration) and building the necessary infrastructure to support them (validation.)

 Exploration - this process involves various activities such as identifying potential issues, communicating with stakeholders, and evaluating existing products or services.